mueedc-zz/apollo-stock-tracker/README.md

 ## Start

-`npm run start-dev` will make great things happen!
+`npm run start-dev` or `yarn start-dev` will make great things happen!

-If you want to run the server and/or webpack separately, you can also `npm run start-server` and `npm run build-client`.
+If you want to run the server and/or webpack separately, you can also `npm run (yarn) start-server` and `npm run (yarn) build-client`.